Rental Certificate Compliance Verdict

 04

-• Upload the certificate before the next lease or rental-license action.
+• Upload the current certificate before the next lease or rental-license step and clear the remaining rental-license blockers.

 05